Growth planning

 Is W/L still useful?

 Only as a rough reference.
-PAR at the substrate is more reliable because it accounts for tank depth, mounting distance, water clarity, and real-world light loss.
+PAR at the substrate is more reliable because it accounts for aquarium depth, mounting distance, water clarity, and real-world light loss.

-Taller tanks need more output because water depth reduces light intensity.
+Taller aquariums need more output because water depth reduces light intensity.
 Stronger fixtures, shorter mounting distance, or higher channel output can compensate.

 Do I need CO2 if I run high PAR?